-Rome Off The Beaten Path: 32 Best Hidden Gems In Rome
+What To See In Rome Off The Beaten Path: 37 Best Hidden Gems In Rome

 Exploring Rome off the beaten path is extremely rewarding.
-The Italian capital has a plethora of interesting places that are lesser known to the big tourists crowds, and if you spend enough time there you shouldn’t miss the opportunity to go.
+There are many hidden places in Rome – spots that are lesser known to the big tourists crowds – and if you spend enough time in the city you shouldn’t miss the opportunity to go.

 Basilica di San Clemente

-The Best Places To Visit Rome Off The Beaten Path
+What To See In Rome Off The Beaten Path

 San Clemente Basilica

-San Clemente Basilica is not far from the Colosseum, yet it remains one of the less visited churches in Rome, despite being one of the oldest and it can definitely be considered one of the hidden gems in Rome.
+San Clemente Basilica is not far from the Colosseum, yet it remains one of the less visited churches in Rome.
+This is one of the oldest churches in the city, and it can definitely be considered one of the hidden gems in Rome.

-You can visit San Clemente independently thanks to the many panels that provide plenty of information.
+You can visit the undergrounds of San Clemente Basilica independently thanks to the many panels that provide plenty of information.

 Rome off the beaten path

-St. John in the Lateran is one of the lesser visited churches in Rome – photo courtesy of Nekotank (flickr)
+St. John in the Lateran – photo courtesy of Nekotank (flickr)

 St. John in the Lateran

-There are some excellent tours that go to St. John in the Lateran and other the lesser known basilicas in Rome.
-Some add the Catacombs to the visit.
-For a tour of the Archbasilica, click here.
-If you’d rather go on a private tour, click here.
+There are some excellent tours that go to St. John in the Lateran and other lesser known basilicas in Rome.
+For example, you could consider this tour of St. John in the Lateran that also goes to San Clemente Basilica nearby.

 Rome hidden gems